Last Updated on July 11, 2023

 That’s a problem since the entire reason we use pressure-treated lumber is to make sure what we build lasts longer.
-That desire remains unchanged.
-However, CCA still remains in play for non-residential use.
+Fortunately, CCA still remains in play for non-residential use.

 More About Using Copper Instead of Arsenic

-Is Pressure-Treated Wood Stronger Than Regular Wood?
+Is PT Stronger Than Regular Wood?